 5. Distribute your inventory

 Let’s say you rely on one warehouse, and it had to be shut down to severe weather caused by a natural disaster.
-How would you fulfill orders on time?
+How would you fulfil orders on time?

-Though the primary benefit of splitting inventory across multiple fulfillment locations allows you to expand customer reach geographically (while reducing shipping costs and speeding up transit times), having a secondary distribution center can help to avoid long fulfillment delays, so you can continue to meet customer expectations despite a warehouse shut down.
+Though the primary benefit of splitting inventory across multiple fulfilment locations allows you to expand customer reach geographically (while reducing shipping costs and speeding up transit times), having a secondary distribution centre can help to avoid long fulfilment delays, so you can continue to meet customer expectations despite a warehouse shut down.

-“ShipBob has been a great ally as they have fulfillment centers all over the US, facilitating a 2-3 day delivery time for any customer in the US.
+“ShipBob has been a great ally as they have fulfilment centres all over the US, facilitating a 2-3 day delivery time for any customer in the US.
 This is helpful especially when weather challenges happen; being able to have different locations to ship from allows for a more seamless supply chain.”